-Perfect for: Gin & Tonics
+Perfect for: Gin & Tonic

 Perfect for: Tom Collins, Red Snapper

-A highball glass is an all rounder for all long gin drinks making them versatile and functional.
+A Highball glass is an all rounder for all long gin drinks making them versatile and functional.
 Load the glass up with ice and enjoy your favourite refreshing ginny tipple!

-Perfect for: A Gin Martini, a Gimlet
+Perfect for: Gin Martini, Gimlet

-Perfect for: A Negroni
+Perfect for: Negroni

-Perfect for: A Clover Club
+Perfect for: Clover Club

-Perfect for: A French 75
+Perfect for: French 75